vicky5124/lavalink-rs/README.md

 # lavalink-rs

 An API Wrapper for `lavalink`.
-Compatible with all `tokio 1.x` based discord crates.
+Compatible with all `tokio 1.x` based discord crates or `asyncio` based discord python libraries.

 ## To-Do